 Context Engineering

-- Context is the full set of tokens used at inference time, not only system prompts.
+- context is the full set of tokens entering model reasoning, not only the system prompt

-- Context engineering is the curation, structuring, updating, and iteration of those tokens under a limited budget.
+- Context Engineering is the process of selecting, organizing, updating, and iterating those tokens

-- Typical components include system instructions, user input, tool definitions, external data, history/state, and structured inputs/outputs.
+- typical ingredients include system instructions, user input, tool descriptions, external knowledge, history, structured IO contracts, and runtime state

 References: Anthropic “Effective context engineering for AI agents”; Prompting Guide “Context Engineering Guide”.

-Separate stable background context from per‑request input to reduce noise and improve reuse.
+Separating long-lived background from request-scoped input reduces noise and improves reuse.

 from agently import Agently